Waste Wizard let's you know what is trash and what is recycling. Go to Waste Wizard to find out!!

 What does the SOCRRA drop-off facility accept?

-SOCRRA, 995 Coolidge, Troy (across from the Meijer gas station) accepts all curbside recyclables; unflattened, unbundled cardboard, automotive & household batteries; paperback & hardcover books; all paper (except carbon); CDs/DVDs/VHS/floppy disks/cassette tapes (all cases recycled separately); plastic bags (no twine or hard plastic handles, no frozen food or pet food bags); Styrofoam; scrap metal (no propane or gas cans); household hazardous waste and electronics recycling.
+SOCRRA, 995 Coolidge, Troy (across from the Meijer gas station) accepts all curbside recyclables; unflattened, unbundled cardboard, automotive & household batteries; paperback & hardcover books; all paper (except carbon); CDs/DVDs/VHS/floppy disks/cassette tapes (all cases recycled separately); plastic bags (no twine or hard plastic handles, no frozen food or pet food bags); Styrofoam; scrap metal (no propane or gas cans for recycling but will be taken as hazardous waste); household hazardous waste and electronics recycling.
 Please check www.socrra.org for additional information and hours.